CosmicLabs-HQ/Applied-AI/README.md

 We're looking for a builder who takes a problem from a rough idea to something shipped, and does whatever the work needs along the way

 This is a hands-on role.
 You understand the whole harness around a model, down to how context gets constructed, how tools get called, and how a run recovers when a step fails.
 You learned to code before Claude Code, Codex, and Cursor existed, so you can read a trace, reason from first principles, and fix what the tools get wrong.
-You use those tools now and use them well, and they build on real fundamentals rather than replace them.
+You use those tools now and use them well, and they build on real fundamentals.

 ## What You'll Do

-- Build and ship end to end, taking features from a rough idea to running in production across whatever parts of the stack the work touches
+- Build and ship end to end, taking features from a rough idea to running in production
-- Design and iterate on agent behavior across multi-step, long-horizon workflows: tool use, planning, memory, context construction, and recovery from failure
+- Design and iterate on agent behavior across multi-step, long-horizon workflows
 - Stand up the scaffolding models run inside, including tool interfaces, sandboxed execution, retries, subagents, and context management that holds up over long sessions
-- Build the evals that tell you whether a change actually helped, plus the tooling to catch regressions before users do
-- Improve agent performance through prompting, tool-use strategy, and hands-on experimentation grounded in evidence
+- Improve agent performance
 - Own the software around all of it: backend services, the data layer, and the interfaces people use to run, observe, and debug agents
-- Instrument and debug across the whole system, from traces to failure modes to the observability that shows you why a run went wrong
+- Instrument and debug across the whole system
-- Pick up unfamiliar problems and figure them out, whether that's a new tool, a new domain, or whatever is blocking the ship
+- Pick up unfamiliar problems and figure them out
 - Write and ship code every day, and help set technical direction as we grow

 ## What You Bring

-- 4+ years shipping production software, with real range across the stack
+- 4+ years shipping production software, with range across the stack
 - Experience building agent scaffolding, sandboxes, or custom evaluation environments
-- A builder's instinct.
-You'd rather ship something working today and sharpen it than design the perfect thing for a month
+- A builder's instinct (you'd rather ship something working today and sharpen it than design the perfect thing for a month)
-- You learned to code before AI assistants were part of the workflow, and it shows.
-You debug across layers and fix what the tools can't
-- Hands-on experience building agentic systems: tool and function calling, multi-step reasoning, memory, context management, and long-running tasks
-- You've built evals or verifiers and used them to make real calls
+- Experience building and using evals or verifiers
-- Fluent with AI coding tools and clear about their limits, so you catch the plausible-but-wrong output before it ships
+- Fluent with AI coding tools and clear about their limits
 - Able to work independently on open-ended problems and to collaborate across disciplines with clarity and speed

 ## Bonus Points